Airlines suspend China flights because of coronavirus outbreak

 Vietnam’s Vietjet will suspend all flights to and from China from Feb.
 1, the company said on Jan.
 31.

-Vietnam Airlines HVN.HM will suspend its flights to destinations in China next week over coronavirus concerns, the company said Jan 31.
+Vietnam Airlines will suspend its flights to destinations in China next week over coronavirus concerns, the company said Jan 31.

 Virgin Atlantic said on Jan.
 30 it would suspend its daily operations to Shanghai for two weeks from Feb.
 2. It cited declining demand for flights and the safety of its customers and staff.

-Compiled by Jagoda Darlak and Tommy Lund in Gdansk; editing by Diane Craft, Mark Potter and Alex Richardson
+Compiled by Jagoda Darlak and Tommy Lund in Gdansk; editing by Diane Craft, Mark Potter and Barbara Lewis